-Buddha was born approximately 400 BC.
-He was born in a palace with all the comforts and luxuries possible.
+Buddha was born approximately 400 BCE in the district of Lumbini, which is now modern-day Nepal, close to the Indian border.
+He was brought up in a palace with all the comforts and luxuries possible.
 Growing up a young noble prince, it is said his father sought to shield the young prince Siddhartha from the pain and suffering of the world.
+It is said his father had a premonition that Siddhartha would one day renounce the world.

-However, at one point, Buddha sought to find a greater meaning to life.
-So, in disguise, he left the Palace and wandered around the Kingdom.
-Here, Siddhartha came across, death, old age, illness and suffering.
-This showed him the transitory nature of life, so he resolved to seek the meaning of life.
+However, at one point in his early adult life, Siddhartha sought to find a greater meaning to life.
+In disguise, he left the palace and wandered around the kingdom.
+Here, Siddhartha came across different people suffering from old age and illness and witnessed death.
+This showed him the transitory nature of life, which had a great impact on him.
+As a consequence, Siddhartha resolved to seek a deeper meaning of life.

-In his quest for enlightenment, the Buddha fasted excessively so his body wasted away; however, enlightenment remained a far cry.
-At one point, a passing women gave him some food to eat and the Buddha realised it was a mistake to seek enlightenment by torturing the body.
-He regained his strength and resolved to follow a 'middle path' of avoiding excesses of fasting and feasting.
+In his intense quest for enlightenment, Siddhartha fasted excessively so his body wasted away; however, despite his great efforts enlightenment still remained a far cry.
+At one point, a passing woman gave him some food to eat and Siddhartha realised it was a mistake to seek enlightenment by torturing the body.
+He regained his strength and resolved to follow a ‘middle path’, avoiding excesses of both fasting and feasting.

-On one day, the Buddha decided to sit under a Bodhi tree until he attained enlightenment.
-For several days, he sat in meditation seeking nirvana.
+On one day, Siddhartha resolved to sit under a Bodhi tree until he attained enlightenment.
+For several days, he sat in meditation seeking Nirvana.
 He was tested by various forces which tried to prevent him realising the goal.

-However, the Buddha was successful and entered in the blissful consciousness of nirvana for several days.
-On returning to normal consciousness, The Buddha made the decision to spend the remainder of his life teaching others how to escape the inherent suffering of life.
+However, Siddhartha was successful and entered into the blissful consciousness of Nirvana for several days.
+On returning to normal consciousness, Siddhartha the Buddha (Buddha means ‘enlightened one’) made the decision to spend the remainder of his life teaching others how to escape the inherent suffering of life.

 – Sri Chinmoy